IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingSite.md

 VMs deployed to a specific storage performance tier are only migrated to the same performance tier of storage in the remaining clusters.
 Clients must ensure that the remaining clusters have compatible storage performance layers of the deleted cluster.
 The remaining clusters must also have enough CPU and memory to contain the VMs of the deleted cluster.

-If not enough CPU, RAM, or equivalent storage performance for the cluster exists, the delete operation does not succeed.
+If not enough CPU, RAM, or equivalent storage for the cluster exists, the delete operation does not succeed.
 When the delete cluster operations are not successful, workloads are not impacted, and the operation is retried.
 Resource constraints are resolved by either stopping or deleting VMs or ensuing other clusters in the PVDC have the resource to support migrated workload VMs.

 14. Click the **Virtual Data Center** tab.